IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 format {{?I-D.ietf-opsawg-pcapng}}, both of which are used by tcpdump and Wireshark {{Wireshark}}.

 Within those file formats each packet that is captured is indicated by a LINKTYPE value.
 The LINKTYPE value selects one of many hundred formats for metadata and Layer 2 encapsulation of the packet.

-This document describes the metadata and Layer 2 encapsulation formats for a set of LINKTYPE values and creates an IANA registry for LINKTYPE values, establishing the IANA Considerations by which other uses of the PCAP-related formats may register new LINKTYPE values.
+This document creates an IANA registry for LINKTYPE values, establishing the IANA Considerations by which other uses of the PCAP-related formats may register new LINKTYPE values.

 #  IANA Considerations